 And, as always, here are some fool-proof ways of utilising your new casual shirts:

 - For a really simple casual look, try grabbing your white shirt and pairing it with some dark denim jeans and white trainers.
 With sleeves rolled up and shirt untucked, it’s so simple you can’t go wrong.
 Swap the jeans for chinos if you fancy or add a skinny tie or maybe even a blazer to dress it up a little bit for the evenings.
-Take a look at the Beckham article to find some great casual shirt outfit inspiration.
-We will be covering checks/plaid shirts in next week’s article as well.

 - The colder months always call for a few more layers so try and keep the shirt as your new base layer.
 Go full on preppy and partner a light blue shirt with stone-wash chinos, a grey v-neck sweater, navy blazer and some brown loafers.
 Or if you’re a bit more adventurous try a white shirt with some black jeans and a black and red striped tie.
 Then combine it with a thin snug-fit black hoodie and some white shoes and belt to dress down an otherwise formal outfit.

 - Even though the summer may seem like a long way off at the moment, don’t forget your shirts then either.
-Here view them as your summer overcoat but try and stick to the thinner materials that are available during that season such as linen.
+View them as your summer overcoat but try and stick to the thinner materials that are available during that season such as linen.
 Wear a white one over a solid brightly coloured tee or vest with your favourite pair of shorts and summer footwear.